Broadband firms face clampdown on ‘misleading’ speed ads

 “Maximum speeds, even when advertised at ‘up to’ speeds do not in all cases clearly alert consumers to the fact that speeds can and do vary,” the advertising watchdog said.

-The new measures , which come into force next month, come amid a spike in complaints about misleading speed adverts by broadband providers here.
+The new measures , which come into force next month, come amid a spike in complaints about misleading speed adverts by broadband providers.

 The ASAI has also moved to clampdown on so-called “fake fibre” adverts, ruling that when the service is not provided on a full-fibre network, adverts must contain a prominent qualification that the network is “part fibre”.